Issue 01 / 2018 – “Dolls/Puppets in threat scenarios”

 Issue 01 / 2019 – “Dolls/Puppets as Miniatures – More than Small”

 Issue 1 / 2019 can be obtained digitale here.

 The print version of issue 1/2019 can be ordered from the publisher universi.

 Issues 1.1 and 1.2 / 2020 – “puppen/dolls like mensch – dolls/puppets as human beings”

 The Issues 1.1 / 2020 can be obtained digitale here.

 The Issues 1.2 / 2020 can be obtained digitale here.

 The print versions of the issues 1.1 and 1.1 can be ordered from the publisher universi.

-The (scientific) contributions should not exceed 30,000 characters.
-Other types of contributions should generally be shorter (5,000 – 15,000 characters).
-The range of topics addressed results from the above-mentioned considerations.
-In any case attention should be paid to interdisciplinary comprehensibility.
-The texts can be submitted in German or English as e-file to the editorial team (Prof. Dr. Insa Fooken, email@example.com and/or Dr. Jana Mikota, firstname.lastname@example.org).
-Manuscript guidelines are available on the homepage.
-Please send a brief sketch (approx. 3,500 characters) and a short CV by November 1, 2020.
-Feedback as to the invitation to submit a contribution will be made by December 1, 2020.
-The final manuscript must be submitted by mid-March 2021 at the latest.
-The planned publication date is September 2021.
+(Scientific) contributions may be approximately 30,000 characters.
+Other text formats should be shorter (5,000–20,000 characters).
+The range of topics addressed results from the above considerations.
+The texts should be interdisciplinary understandable and can be submitted in German or English as an electronic file to the Editorial Team (Prof. Dr. Insa Fooken, firstname.lastname@example.org and/or Dr. Jana Mikota, email@example.com).
+We request outlines for a contribution (approx. 3,500 characters) and a short vita from now on until mid-January 2022.
+Responses to the request to submit a contribution will be made promptly.
+Final manuscripts should be received by May 15, 2022.
+The planned publication date is the end of 2022.